futurepaul/druid-todo-tutorial/README.md

     }
 ```

+### main.rs

-And in `main.rs` we can now generate our `initial_state` from the `.json` file (which defaults to an empty state if there is none):
+And now we can now generate our `initial_state` from the `.json` file during setup (this will default to an empty state if there is none):

 ```rust
 let initial_state = AppState::load_from_json();
 ```

 Now if you run this you should get an empty todo list.
 If you add a couple items, then close and reopen the app, they should be persisted!
-With our hardcoded `"todos.json"` path this file will be generated in the root folder of our project.
+With our hardcoded `"todos.json"` path this file will be generated in the root folder of our project, though obviously you can use any path you'd like.

 ## 6. Saving the "done" state